ansyblenetwork/sdg/_posts/2020-11-03-just-intonation-understanding-and-ordering-the.md

 $$\frac{2}{3}, \frac{2^3}{3^2}, \frac{2^4}{3^3}, \frac{2^6}{3^4}, \frac{2^7}{3^5}, \frac{2^9}{3^6}, \frac{2^{11}}{3^7}, \frac{2^{12}}{3^8}, \frac{2^{14}}{3^9}, \frac{2^{15}}{3^{10}}, \frac{2^{17}}{3^{11}}, \frac{2^{19}}{3^{12}}.$$

-Here, we have used the octave equivalents with wavelength between 1/2 and 1 - within an octave above the root note.
+Here, by choosing the numerators to be appropriate powers of 2, we have used the octave equivalents with wavelength between 1/2 and 1, lying within an octave above the root note.
 We perform successive approximations which justify the intervals (pun intended...?):

 1) Recall the approximations for the major third and closing the circle of fifths, respectively: